GuillaumeDIDIER/Ars-Magica-Characters/Magi/Sofia of Criamon/Sofia, the Dream Witch+15.md

 **Appearance:** Sofia is a thin woman with long silver-like hair, usually gathered together.
 She seems to always have her heads in the clouds, so she's clumsy and sometimes she doesn't seems to listen.
 **Sigil:** Her hairs fluctuate while she is casting.
 **Activities in the last fifteen years:** Sofia, 15 years out of apprentice, has developed many spells to help her in dreams.
-When she reached 35, she commisioned a Longevity Ritual to a specialist really close to her Mater and she gained a Longevity Ritual modifier of 16.
+When she reached 35, she commisioned a Longevity Ritual to a specialist really close to her Mater and she gained a Longevity Ritual modifier of 15.
 Sofia has undergone an Initiation in the mystery of the Greater Dream Grimoire through the Volshebnii Mechtateli cult and now she knows the Monarchs of the Veiled Court.
-One of them helped her studying the lore of the Cult and they also gave her the Laboratory Text of ""Opening the Portal to the Dreamscape"" through the same ritual for her first initiation in Dream Magic.
+One of them helped her studying the lore of the Cult and they also gave her the Laboratory Text of "Opening the Portal to the Dreamscape" through the same ritual of her first initiation in Dream Magic.

 ## New Spells